 Select Type of Oversight: This section is for documenting the level of oversight and is for state use only.
 Do not make any entries in this section.

 PPS Methodology: Enter the PPS methodology that the CCBHC will use for the demonstration.
-Enter either CC PPS-1 or CC PPS-2.
+Enter either CC PPS-1, CC PPS-2, CC PPS-3, or CC PPS-4.

 PART 1 – PROVIDER INFORMATION (Consolidated)